xlynkz/xlynkz.github.io/README.md

 ###Fastur.ca is the easiest way for any individual to build a new venture.
 We research nature and invest our education into applications which grow by their selves.
 - Hiring of technical staff on Upwork to build autohire(matching technology) API

-##Product (Algorithm) Design
+##Algorithm Design
-- Mind: An Interdisciplinary Approach
+- Mind: cognitive effects at abstraction
-- Reality: Information and a search for surety: any kind of data
+- Reality: conservatory function operating under feedback loops
-- Identity: Determined from integrated information: title as terms
+- Identity: accept idea as identity
-- Management: Thermodynamic Properties of resource organization: reduce costs
+- Management: reduce costs + increase revenue
-- Profit: Maximizing future freedom of action: perform functions which increases repertoire
+- Profit: perform functions which increases entropy as it relates to an increase in future profits.
-- Power: Relationships between optics and motor: algorithm marketplace for decisions
+- Power: algorithm marketplace for decisions
-- Family: Will give his for hers to continue.
-Why?: create child accounts + work together
+- Family: Getting individual index files to work together and share commitments.

-- Onload: Create guest account.
-- Index file is build environment, needs feedback loops
+##Product design
 - register to save progress + (select account type)
-- Seek utility % via polling; asking  request refinements
+- Seek utility % via polling; ()
 - Regards all information w particular interest for patents, investments and content from thought leaders.
 - Hire support w aim of increasing/maintaining growth rate Product, engineering & marketing

-- From external properties to an internal mind, Representation through Qualia space
-- QS = (Sensor1 + … Sx)
+-  external environment to internal mind(all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)
-- From information in qualia space to Knowledge, Building certainty through correlations of properties
-- R0 between Q1 and Q2
+-  qualia to certainty, increasing certainty to *0 between Q1 and Q2
-- From certainty to knowledge through development of language
-- language = Q(property) + Q(word(senses))
+-  certainty to knowledge through development of language: language = Q(property) + Q(word(senses))
-- Building identity from the management of language
-- Identity = (qualia) + (actions(space(time)))
+- Building identity from the management of language: Identity = (qualia) + (actions(space(time)))
-- Directing identity towards a goal through spatial representation of value
-- Directionality = (others you)x(our I) = RO
+- Directing identity towards a goal through spatial representation of value: Directionality = (others you)x(our I) = RO
 - Progress = time(+) = (goal(space(-))
-- Ego as the propensity for curation of identity toward a single direction
--  identity + (continual > of spatial ownership)
+- Ego as the propensity for curation of identity toward a single direction: identity + (continual > of spatial ownership)
 - Focus as the biasing of efforts toward attended identity
 - Identity is full reduction of possible states; Identity = Revenue
-- Dreaming as the arranging of identity in QS
+- Dreaming as the arranging of (costs) identity in QS: Creating a dream function
 - Behaviour  as the development of identities to bias actions
 - ethics(all situations)
-- Freedom as the maximization of possible states
-- Causal entropic forces
-- The above information is incorporated as a user account with administrator privileges, which:
-- Crawls every page counting settings
-- Performs actions that increase tuple without negative impact on revenue or traffic.
+- The above information is incorporated as a user account with administrator privileges, which crawls every page counting settings and performs actions that increase tuple without negative impact on revenue or traffic.

 ## Patent Application
 ### Business process that operates in a way to increase entropy of identity without negatively effecting profitability or future freedom of action.
 - recognition, measurement and maximization of value, by decreasing the distance between objectives that are held within language.
 - Signal Synchronization  Receiving an indication to being sharing data - describing a path traveled by a first device.
 Receding location data describing the path traveled by the first device. - Transmitting the location data.
 Placing track location of second device to that of first device.
 Playing keeping sync.